itincknell/Word-Hoarder/README.md

 # Word-Hoarder
-A program for creating a searchable local language dictionary based (mainly) on dumped wiktionary data.
+A program for creating a searchable local language dictionary based (mainly) on extracted wiktionary data.
 Allows users to collect definitions which can be exported as a machine readable flashcard file.
 Currently supports Latin, Ancient Greek and Old English.

 ## Parsing Data
-### dump_parser.py
+### convert_file_utilities.py
-This module processes wiktionary dump files which can be found at kaikki.org
+This module processes extracted wiktionary data files which can be found at kaikki.org

 <ul><li>https://kaikki.org/dictionary/Latin/</li>
 <li>https://kaikki.org/dictionary/Ancient%20Greek/index.html</li>